Stanford Memorial Church: Staff

 Stanford Memorial Church is run by the Stanford Office for Religious Life, headed by the current Dean for Religious Life, Tiffany Steinwert.
 She replaced the Very Rev. Prof. Jane Shaw who was the dean for 4 years, 2014–18.
 Rabbi Patricia Karlin-Neumann serves as Senior Associate Dean.
 Stanford has two associate deans: the Rev. Joanne Sanders and Sughra Ahmed.

 Rabbi Karlin-Neumann is Stanford's first associate dean from outside the Christian tradition.
-Before coming to Stanford, Karlin-Neumann had been a Hillel director and chaplain at UCLA, Claremont College, and Princeton, and was a rabbi in Alameda, California.
+Before coming to Stanford, Karlin-Neumann had been a Hillel director and chaplain at UCLA, the Claremont Colleges, and Princeton, and was a rabbi in Alameda, California.
 She has taught courses in Jewish feminism, rabbinical ethics, education, and social justice.
 The university changed the title of her position to accommodate a Jewish rabbi, from "Associate Dean of Memorial Church" to "Associate Dean of Religious Life at Stanford".
 She calls her title at Stanford "Mem Chu and a Jew, too".

 Joanne Sanders, an Episcopal priest, has worked at Stanford since 2000.
 She has degrees in theology, sports administration and physical education.
 She "provides liturgical leadership for Memorial Church on campus for a variety of religious and other events".

 Muslim dean Sughra Ahmed was appointed in 2017, for the purpose of, as Provost Persis Drell stated, to assist "the Stanford community develop a broader understanding of the Islamic faith, particularly at this time".
 She was named Muslim Woman of the Year in the United Kingdom in 2014, and is a recognized Muslim leader.

 Robert Huw Morgan, a native of Wales, has been Stanford Memorial Church's organist since 1999.
 He attended St John's College, Cambridge, where he was an organ scholar, and earned two doctorates at the University of Washington in Seattle, where he served on staff as a pianist and conductor.
-At Stanford, he serves as a lecturer in Organ, Director of the Stanford University Singers, and Director of the Memorial Church Choir.
+At Stanford, he serves as a lecturer in organ, director of the Stanford University Singers, and director of the Memorial Church Choir.

+Murder of Arlis Perry

+Arlis Perry, a 19-year-old who lived on-campus, was murdered there on October 12, 1974.